ThadeuLuz/reduxfire/docs/reference.md

 }
 ```

-The resulting bound object stored in `this.state.user` will be:
+The resulting bound object stored in `firebaseData.user` will be:

 ```js
 {